niranjv/ml-notes/README.md

 | SparkR, `sparklyr` | R package to interface with Spark |
 | Spark on AWS EMR | Run Spark clusters in AWS with access to S3 & Hive |

-AWS ML - Machine learning as a service for creating and deploying models with support for linear & logistic regression

 ## Deep Learning

 | | |